-The Issuer has significant exposure to the Hong Kong property market due to its portfolio of property mortgage loans relating to properties in Hong Kong.
+The Issuer is exposed to the Hong Kong property market due to its portfolio of mortgage loans relating to properties in Hong Kong.
 The Hong Kong property market is highly cyclical and property prices in general have been volatile.
-Property prices are affected by a number of factors, including the supply of, and demand for, comparable properties, changes to interest rate, the rate of economic growth or contraction in Hong Kong, political and economic developments in Mainland China, and the relationship of Mainland China and Hong Kong with other countries.
+Property prices are affected by a number of factors, including the supply of, and demand for, comparable properties, changes to interest rate, the rate of economic growth in Hong Kong, political and economic developments in the PRC and the relationship of the PRC and Hong Kong with other countries.
 Accordingly, any significant drop in property prices and/or liquidity in the Hong Kong property market could adversely affect the Issuer's business, financial condition and results of operations.